dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 Also unlike EF6 complex types, owned types can be stored in a separate table from the owner.
 In order to override the convention that maps an owned type to the same table as the owner, you can simply call `ToTable` and provide a different table name.
 The following example will map `OrderDetails` and its two addresses to a separate table from `DetailedOrder`:

 [!code-csharp[OwnsOneTable](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=OwnsOneTable)]

+It is also possible to use the `TableAttribute` to accomplish this, but note that this would fail if there are multiple navigations to the owned type since in that case multiple entity types would be mapped to the same table.

 ## Querying owned types